Get the most recent information on South Australia's response to the Coronavirus pandemic.

 A rural property address consists of:

 - a distance-based road number

 Property numbers are worked out based on the distance from the start of the road to the entrance of the property.
 That distance (in metres) is divided by ten.

 Even numbers are on the right and odd numbers are on the left.
 For example, the entrance to a property 5,080 metres from the start of the road on the right hand side becomes number 508.

 The start of the road is determined as the fastest and safest road accessed from the nearest major road or town.
-Rural road maps are being drawn up to define the name, the start point and direction of every rural road.

 Who issues the addresses

 Rural property addressing is jointly managed by the state government and local councils.